koozz/ospology/ospo-book/content/en/01-chapter.md

 * Open Source Gatekeeper: OSPOs can help to enforce OS policies and strengthen OS governance.
 This can help organizations to ensure compliance and mitigate OS security risks.

 [HOW] The way the people behind an OSPO achieve this is by creating and maintaining a framework covering the following aspects: strategy, governance, compliance, and community engagement.
-The OSPO's strategy focuses on aligning the organization's open source goals with its overall organization objectives.
+The OSPO strategy focuses on aligning the organization's open source goals with its overall organization objectives.

 [WHY] An OSPO serves as a vital bridge between an organization and the open source community, helping to ensure that the organization is a good steward of open source software and can reap the benefits of open source adoption while minimizing risks.